-Individuals requesting reasonable accommodation may be asked to provide medical documentation substantiating his/her physical and/or mental impairment(s) and/or the need for the requested accommodation(s), including but not limited to when the limitation or impairment is not readily apparent and/or a requested accommodation does not clearly relate the impairment(s). to documentation should specify that a student has a physical or mental impairment and how that impairment substantially limits one or more major life activities.
+Individuals requesting reasonable accommodation may be asked to provide medical documentation substantiating his/her physical and/or mental impairment(s) and/or the need for the requested accommodation(s), including but not limited to when the limitation or impairment is not readily apparent and/or a requested accommodation does not clearly relate to the impairment(s). documentation should specify that a student has a physical or mental impairment and how that impairment substantially limits one or more major life activities.
 In general, the supporting documentation must be dated less than three years from the date a student requests a reasonable accommodation, and must be completed by a qualified professional in the area of the student's disability, as enumerated below:

-Disability Qualified Professional Physical disability MD, DO, Nurse Practitioner Visual impairment MD, ophthalmologist, optometrist Mobility, orthopedic impairment MD, DO, Nurse Practitioner Hearing impairment MD, DO, Audiologist (Au.D) audiology exam should not be more than a year old Speech and language impairment Licensed speech professional Learning disability MD, DO, Nurse Practitioner, PhD Psychologist, college learning disability specialist, other appropriate professional Acquired brain impairment MD/DO neurologist, neuropsychologist Psychological disability Psychiatrist, PhD Psychologist, LMFT or LCSW ADD/ADHD Psychiatrist; PhD Psychologist, LMFT or LCSW Other disabilities MD/DO, Nurse Practitioner who practices or specializes within the field of the disability.
+Disability Qualified Professional

+Physical MD, DO, Nurse Practitioner

+disability

+Visual MD, ophthalmologist,

+impairment optometrist

+Mobility, MD, DO, Nurse Practitioner

+orthopedic

+impairment NAD DO Audialaciat (Au D)

+Hearing impairment MD, DO, Audiologist (Au.D) audiology exam should not

+ппрантнени be more than a year old

+be more than a year old

+Speech and Licensed speech

+language professional

+impairment

+Learning MD, DO, Nurse Practitioner,

+disability PhD Psychologist, college

+learning disability specialist, other appropriate

+professional

+professional

+Acquired MD/DO neurologist,

+brain neuropsychologist

+impairment

+Psychological Psychiatrist, PhD

+disability Psychologist, LMFT or LCSW

+LCSW

+ADD/ADHD Psychiatrist; PhD

+Psychologist, LMFT or

+LCSW

+Other MD/DO, Nurse Practitioner

+disabilities who practices or specializes

+within the field of the

+disability.